Beavers in Britain

 If you're barmy about beavers, here's lots more information on why they're great for landscapes.

 Experience from Europe

-Reintroductions and translocations of Eurasian beaver have now taken place in 24 European countries.
+Reintroductions and translocations of Eurasian beaver have now taken place in more than 25 European countries.
 They began in the 1920s in Sweden, Norway, Latvia, Russia and the Ukraine and continued throughout the 1980s and 1990s in the Netherlands, Croatia, Bosnia and Herzegovina, Czech Republic, Denmark, Hungary, Romania and Slovakia.

 Reintroductions usually involve the release of animals over a number of years to several sites.
 Most have been successful in terms of breeding, population growth and range expansion.

 More than 150 translocations have now been undertaken across Europe, most without the detailed monitoring carried out by the Scottish Beaver Trial and other British projects, but some have been thoroughly studied, enabling scientists to predict with confidence the likely pattern of events post reintroduction.
 Experts and volunteers across Europe are able to manage problems that sometimes occur, for example in areas of arable production.